Mixtape-Sessions/Shift-Share/Lab/Solutions-R.md

     F-test (1st stage), x: stat = 1,146.1, p < 2.2e-16 , on 1 and 1,441 DoF.
                Wu-Hausman: stat =    11.2, p = 8.305e-4, on 1 and 1,440 DoF.

-*Main IV Estimate:*
-*Standard Error:*

-*Lag Outcome IV Estimate:*
-*Standard Error:*

 *Comments:*

+The lag outcome IV estimate is much smaller than the main IV estimate (-0.131 vs -0.746) and statistically insignificant.
+This tells us that regions which would get a large “china shock” in the post period are not on differential outcome trends in the pre period, building support for the validity of the instrument.
+To do this comparison properly we should use exposure-robust standard errors, i.e. by the ssaggregate command used below.
+But as you’ll see below the standard errors are not too different this way.

 2. Construct the “sum-of-shares” control from the `adh_shares` dataset and add this control to both of the previous IV regressions.
-Comment on how the main IV estimate changes.
+How does the main IV estimate change?
+Why, intuitively, is this control important to include?

 ``` r
 # Add sum of shares control